 Awareness in the community

-Promotion of rational use of antibiotics in the community plays an important complementary role.
-Find more information in Elements of a national action plan – Awareness and understanding.
+Promotion of rational antibiotic use in communities plays an important complementary role.
+Find more information in Awareness and understanding.

 The resources below have been divided into the following tables: